What is the Parabolic Stop and Reverse Indicator?

 Origin of the Parabolic SAR

 The Parabolic SAR indicator was developed by J. Welles Wilder, an American mathematician.
-The indicator’s name is derived from the parabolic shape of its plotline, highlighting the most significant price movement in a security.
+Its name originates from the parabolic shape formed by its plotline, which emphasizes the most significant price movements in a security.
 The indicator was first published in the 1970s.

 How the PSAR Works